openactive/openactive-python/README.md

 Once again we see an output dictionary, with keys that are dataset URLs and values that are lists of feed information dictionaries.
 The above output display is truncated, and you will see many more feed information dictionaries if you run the command yourself.

 The list of feeds is usually where you'll want to start your project work, but it's useful to be aware of the above journey in getting to this point, which internally happens automatically.
 What we ultimately want is the data served via a given starting feed URL, which is the entry point for data transferred via Realtime Paged Data Exchange (RPDE).
 In essence, this is just like what we have returned from a search engine, which breaks results over a chain of pages rather than showing them all on a single page.
 To get all of the data, we must visit each page in the chain one-by-one.
-This is done for us automatically by the next function in the series, so let's take a look at what we get for a given starting feed URL:
+This is done for us automatically by the next function in the series, so let's take a look at what we get for a given starting feed URL.
+Note that the time required for this function to complete can vary greatly depending on the feed being read, from a few seconds to a few minutes, and the `verbose` keyword may be particularly useful here to monitor progress.
+The feed in this example should only take a few seconds:

 ```
 >>> opportunities = oa.get_opportunities('https://opendata.leisurecloud.live/api/feeds/ActiveLeeds-live-session-series')